-Our Approach to Trend Following – The Core Philosophy
+Our Approach – The Core Philosophy

-All of our models — Soft Commodities, Agro, Energizer, Gold Bug, Hot Commodities, Krypto Knight, Crypto Bull, Satoshi, Vitalik — are built on the same core investment philosophy.
+Our models — Hot Commodities, Agro, Energizer, Gold Bug, Soft Commodities, Krypto Knight, Crypto Bull, Satoshi, Vitalik — are built on the same core investment philosophy.
+They differ only in market focus, concentration, and risk profile.

 Trend-following is simple in principle, but powerful in practice.
 Markets move in long cycles, driven by forces that investors cannot predict: supply and demand shocks, inflation shifts, geopolitical tensions, weather, mining output, currency trends, regulation, technology cycles, investor psychology.
 These forces generate large and persistent price movements, forming long-lasting trends in both upward and downward directions.
 Our job as trend followers is to identify these movements early with the help of quantitative models — and to step aside when the market turns against us.